Pey Berland: Patronage of building and learning

 As archbishop, Berland pursued several building projects.
 He had a new hospital constructed, dedicated to Saint Peter (Saint-Pierre) near Saint-Seurin.
 The bell tower built at Saint-André in 1440 is still called the Tour Pey Berland today, after its founder; it had been ordered by the chapter in 1429 but it took Berland to get construction underway.
 Berland was also a patron of the education in his city.

 In 1441, after years of urging in the Papal curia, Bordeaux was granted its own studium generale, a precursor to the University of Bordeaux.
 In 1442, he founded a college in his birth town of Saint-Raphael.
 This college was a prototype of the later diocesan seminary and in Berland's day it trained twelve young men for the priesthood.
 Berland bequeathed all his books to the college and he also created a fund to help purchase books for poor students at other institutions.

 Hundred Years' War

 Politically, Berland was resistant to French efforts to control Bordeaux and he strongly supported English sovereignty.
 While the French kings claimed ecclesiastical jurisdiction over Bordeaux by the Pragmatic Sanction of Bourges, Berland rejected it.

-From 1434-51, his leadership was essential, as the mayor of the time, Gadifer Shorthose, was weak-willed and short-sighted.
+From 1434 to 1451, his leadership was essential, as the mayor of the time, Gadifer Shorthose, was weak-willed and short-sighted.
 During that time Berland did not deem it wise to leave his diocese; rather he sent a delegation to the Council of Basel.